LachlanMcKee/LachlanMcKee.github.io/gsonpath.md

 ## Generate POJOs using interfaces

-Gson Path supports using the `@AutoGsonAdapter` annotation with interfaces.
+Gson Path supports annotating interfaces with the `@AutoGsonAdapter` annotation.

-The library generates an immutable POJO which is used as the concrete implementation of the interface when the Type Adapter deserializes the JSON.
+At compile time an immutable POJO is generated, and is used as the concrete implementation of the interface when the Type Adapter deserializes the JSON.

 ### Differences to standard POJO

-There are a few key differences between standard classes using the `AutoGsonAdapter` annotation, and an interface that you should be aware of.
-These are:
+There are a few key differences between standard classes using the `AutoGsonAdapter` annotation, and an interface.
+These are as follows:

 * The `GsonFieldValidationType` property (mentioned in the [Client side validation](#client-side-validation) section) can only ever be `VALIDATE_EXPLICIT_NON_NULL` or `VALIDATE_ALL_EXCEPT_NULLABLE`.
    * This API design decision was made since you are unable to set a default value for primitive return types.